Hp092/Autonomous-Human-Following-Mobile-Robot/project/report2.md

 ## Demonstration Videos

 The GIF previews below are visible directly in the report.
-Clicking on each GIF opens the full video file stored in the repository under `docs/Videos/`.
+Clicking on each GIF opens the full video file stored in the repository.

 ### RViz Camera-View Demo